glowiak/gpk/README.md

   - igpk @metaAnyArch <package> - the same as previous, but uses @skipArchTest flag.
 Useful for installing steam on x64
 # igpk meta repository
 igpk meta repository that contains links to latest packages versions is located [here](http://github.com/glowiak/igpk-meta)

+# STOP USING GPK AND SYSCONF
+gpk and sysconf are pretty bad and now discontinued.
+Move to [pkg-tools](http://github.com/glowiak/pkg-tools)